Welcome to the Counseling Psychology Program!

 The Program philosophy is guided by three concepts: the scientist-practitioner model of training and practice, a systems perspective of person-environment interaction and interdependence, and a community perspective that values and promotes social justice.

-The Counseling Psychology program offers three degree options: Master’s of Science, Educational Specialist, and Doctor of Philosophy.
+The Counseling Psychology program offers two degree options: Master’s of Science (MS) and Doctor of Philosophy (PhD).
 The PhD program in Counseling Psychology has been accredited by the American Psychological Association since November 3, 1983.
 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: